Medically reviewed by Drugs.com. Last updated on Nov 23, 2020.

 Clinical Trials and Post Marketing Experience

-The following adverse reactions associated with the use of AquaMEPHYTON were identified in clinical studies or postmarketing reports.
-Because some of these reactions were reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+The following adverse reactions have been identified during post-approval use of Phytonadione.
+Because these reactions were reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Cardiac Disorders: Tachycardia, hypotension